StatCan/time-series-library/README.md

 # vector-lib

-A JavaScript library for vector arithmetic.
+A JavaScript library for vector arithmetic on Statistics Canada time series vector data.

 # Installation